-The Contractor shall be responsible for providing all travel necessary to meet the terms and conditions of this solicitation.
+The contractor shall be responsible for providing all travel necessary to meet the terms and conditions of this solicitation.
 The State will not pay for any additional travel costs unless approved by the department and through amendment.

-The contractor shall ensure that any travel costs are in accordance with the State's travel policies AAM 60 Travel.
-See link: https://doa.alaska.gov/dof/manuals/aam/resource/60t.pdf
+The contractor shall ensure that any travel costs are in accordance with the State's travel policies AAM 60 Travel see link below.

+https://doa.alaska.gov/dof/manuals/aam/resource/60t.pdf

-The contractor shall include all direct and indirect costs in their cost proposal: Indirect examples are: transportation, lodging, licensing, taxi, mileage, per diem, etc.
+The contractor shall include all direct & indirect costs in their cost proposal: Indirect examples are: transportation, lodging, licensing, taxi, mileage, per diem, etc., cost shall be sufficient to pay for 1 person per award, annually.